Greater Madison MPO

 FHWA STBG Transportation Alternatives Set Aside Program (TA) Funding.

 Project solicitation is typically conducted biennially.
 Greater Madison MPO updated its TAP program policies and project scoring criteria in 2013-2014, in December 2019, and again in October 2021.
 The Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL), increased the amount of funding available in this program considerably.
-As a result, supplemental solicitations for applications have been required this year.
-Two solicitations have already been conducted this year, the first one using the MPO’s “base” funding allocation for FY 2023-2026 not factoring in the increase from the IIJA and the second one for planning projects only using the increased FY 2022 funding under the IIJA.
-A third solicitation is being conducted during the winter of 2022-2023 using the increased FY 2023-2026 funding from the IIJA (approximately $2.5 million available total) with applications due to WisDOT* and the MPO by February 3, 2023.
+As a result, several supplemental solicitations for applications have been required in the last two years.
+Two solicitations were conducted in 2022, the first one using the MPO’s “base” funding allocation for FY 2023-2026 not factoring in the increase from the IIJA and the second one for planning projects only using the increased FY 2022 funding under the IIJA.
+A third solicitation was conducted during the winter of 2022-2023 using the increased FY 2023-2026 funding from the IIJA.

 The eligible project categories under the TA program per federal law and MPO policy are: